petjeaf/petjeaf-wp-plugin/readme.txt

 1. The Petje.af admin WordPress admin area where you should fill in your Client ID and Client secret.

 == Changelog ==

+= 2.1.8 =
+* Fix content protection for all post types

 = 2.1.6 =
 * Add active_end status to active statuses